statuja/SunriseRetreat_website/README.md

 ![logo](src/images/project-2.png)

 ## Overview

-This is a group project, that showcases our skills in CSS/SASS/Bootstrap.
+This group project showcases our skills in CSS/SASS/Bootstrap.
 Beyond improving our technical skills, it has provided a platform for us to work cohesively as a team, refine our soft skills, and seamlessly collaborate using GitHub.
 We decided to create a website for a beautiful retreat place in Sri Lanka, inspired by our shared love for nature and stunning images of the country.

 ## Features
 - Dynamic text animation
 - Specific styles for sections like .booking, .banner, .our-package, and .services.
 - Service sections feature background images with gradient overlays.